microsoft/maro/docs/source/scenarios/vm_scheduling.rst

 ===========================================

 The Virtual Machine (VM) Scheduling scenario simulates the VM scheduling problem in a data center.
-In a specific time window where a specific total number of VM requests and arrival pattern is fixed, given a cluster of limited physical machines(PM), different VM placement solutions result in different number of successful completion and different operating cost for the data center.
+Within a specific time window, the number of VM requests and arrival pattern is fixed.
+Given a cluster of limited physical machines(PM), different VM placement strategeies result in different amount of successful completion and different operating cost for the data center.
+For cloud proivders, a good VM allocation strategy can maximize the resourece utilization and thus can increase the profit by providing more VMs to users.
+For cloud users, a good VM allocation strategy can minimize the VM response time and have a better experience of using VM.
+We hope this scenario can meet the real needs and provide you with a demand simulation that is closest to the real situation.

 Resource Flow
 --------------

 In this scenario, the physical resources in each physical machine (PM) are the central resource, which currently includes the physical cores and memory.
-A complete resource life cycle always contains the steps below:
+A full resource life cycle always contains the steps below:

 - Coming VM requests ask for a certain amount of resources.
-Resource requirements may be different based on the different VM requests.
+Resource requirements are varied based on the different VM requests.
-- According to the scheduling agent's strategy, the VM will be allocated to and be created in a specific PM as long as that PM's remaining resources are enough.
+- According to the scheduling agent's strategy, the VM will be allocated to and be created in a specified PM as long as that PM's remaining resources are enough.
-- The resource utilization changes dynamically and the real-time energy consumption will be simulated in the runtime simulation of this VM.
+- The VM's resource utilization changes dynamically and the PM's real-time energy consumption will be simulated in the runtime simulation.
 - After a period of execution, the VM completes its tasks.
-The simulator will release the resources allocated to this VM and deallocates this VM.
-Finally, the resource is free again and is ready to serve the next VM request.
+The simulator will release the resources allocated to this VM and deallocate this VM from the PM.
+  Finally, the resource is free and is ready to serve the next VM request.

 VM Request
 ^^^^^^^^^^^